-Performance conditions for 2020 and 2021 awards 1) Growth in recurring HEPS 2) Annual increase in RoCE Note 1 3) Individual key performance criteria Weighting: 60% 20% 20% Minimum hurdle before any vesting: GDP growth % + CPI % for preceding year Prior year RoCE To be determined by management and the Performance required for full vesting: Proportionate (linear) vesting up to full vesting at 4% above minimum hurdle.
+Performance conditions for 2020 and 2021 awards 1) Growth in recurring HEPS 2) Annual increase in RoCE Note 1 3) Individual key performance criteria Weighting: 60% 20% 20% Minimum hurdle before any vesting: GDP growth % + CPI % for preceding year Performance required for full vesting: Proportionate (linear) vesting up to full vesting at 4% above minimum hurdle.
 Proportionate (linear) vesting up to full vesting at absolute 0.3% above hurdle. remcom, depending on seniority.
 Vesting subject to other conditions: Net Debt: EBITDA ratio to be maintained below 3.5x RoCE in vesting year must be above RoCE in the base year when options were awarded, regardless of increase on immediately preceding year.
 Subject to achieving like- for-like learner growth and achievement of personal KPIs.